jimlengel/craigslist-jr/README.md

 Spend time enumerating the pages, deciding what should be displayed on each one.

-### Release 1: Implement Controller Structure
+### Release 1:  Implement Controller Tests &amp; Controller Structure

+#### Testing Inspired By a Wireframe

+As it happens, a well-defined wireframe can be an **excellent** guide on how to define your controller tests.
+Look at the enumerated list above and see how each of these pages suggest a route which should be visit-able and should return certain data that can be tested.
+They even suggest which matchers should be used from the RSpec test menagerie.
+The list above suggests that:

+1. A page that lists all the categories:
+  * `/categories` should respond
+  * `/categories` should list categories
+2. A page that lists all the postings in a given category:
+  * `/posts` should respond
+  * `/post` list categories
+3. A page that lets someone create a new posting in a given category
+  * `POST` to `/post`should add something to a database
+  * After addition there should be a redirect
+4. A page that lets someone who has created a page return to edit/update the page
+  * this one might be a bit harder to test, but do your best and think about it.
+  * (consult the RSPec documentation for more help (https://relishapp.com/rspec))

+as you write a test and find it failing, write the implementation in the controller to get your test to pass.

+#### Building the Routes

-Our controller structure will be more complicated.
+As you can see, our controller structure will be more complicated.
 We'll want URLs that look like `/categories/123` and `/posts/456`.
 We'll be using both `get` and `post` methods.

+#### Use <form> to Gather and Send params

 To create a new `Post`, for example, we'd want to submit an HTML form using the POST http method to the `/posts` URL, like so: